Views

 - Review: Go over the answers collectively to clarify misconceptions regarding ion movement (5 minutes).

-Total teacher preparation time is under two minutes, making this an ideal resource for busy instructional days.
+Total teacher preparation time is under two minutes, making this an ideal resource for busy instructional days or emergency sub plans.

 Standards Alignment